How to Make Homemade Disinfectant Wipes

 A glass container like a wide-mouth jar, an old commercial disinfectant wipes container, or a plastic container with a lid works well.
-It should be large enough to hold 40 folded paper towels and 3 cups of liquid.
+It should be large enough to hold 40 folded paper towels and three cups of liquid.

 Select the Towels

 The paper products that you use to make the wipes should be strong enough to stand up to cleaning while they are wet.
 Paper towels, paper guest hand towels, and paper napkins work well.
 Choose a heavy-duty paper towel with fewer chemicals like Reel Recycled Paper Towels that has a half-sheet option to reduce waste.
-For other, you can leave them full-size or cut them into smaller pieces if desired.
+For others, you can leave them full-size or cut them into smaller pieces if desired.

 Layer the Towels